Chapter 9 – The Plan

 "You may as well sit next to her," Terrence tells Kian as he takes a seat across from me.
 "You're supposed to be a couple, after all."

-Terrence gives him another look.
-He turns to me, sighing.
+Terrence turns to me, sighing.
 "Yes, well.
-Since our man here has neglected to inform you, we've decided that - "
+After quite a bit of thinking, we've decided that - "

 Kian, who has at some point moved to sit next to me, lays a cautionary hand on my arm.
 His warm touch, searing through the layers of cloth, calms me down a little.

-"Nadine, meet Gladys," he introduces warily, He's obviously afraid that I'll kill his...
-I don't know what she is, but I'm guessing PA.
+"Nadine, meet Gladys," he introduces warily, He's obviously afraid that I'll kill his – I don't know what she is, but I'm guessing agent.

 "And a damn good one, too," she snaps, slamming a file down on the table.
 She glares at me.
 "You, girl, are causing me a hell of a lot of trouble.
 For some reason, this idiot's got it in his head that he needs to help you out of this situation you've got yourself into."